This policy is for you if your chosen degree has a September 2023 start date.

 Please note that the application forms of those who are unsuccessful in gaining a place on their chosen course may be passed to admissions teams for other courses in which the applicant may be interested.

 The personal statement of the application form helps us to assess the nature of the applicant’s interest in the academic subject and is an important part of the selection process.
 It is essential that applicants take this opportunity to demonstrate their enthusiasm and aptitude for the academic subject.
-Further information about what we wish to hear about is available in our personal statement guidelines.
+We wish to hear about:

-Some applicants may require adjustments to their interview (for example, if they have a disability or are pregnant) to provide them with full and equal access to the process.
-The School is responsible for making reasonable adjustments where possible.
-Email the University’s Disability Services team via firstname.lastname@example.org for further advice or information regarding disability related adjustments.
+Some applicants, such as those who are disabled or those who are pregnant, may require adjustments to their interview to provide them with full and equal access to the process.
+Once a candidate has formally informed the School of Healthcare, we are responsible for making reasonable adjustments where possible.
+Email the University’s Disability Services team via firstname.lastname@example.org for further advice or information regarding disability-related adjustments.
 Email the Equality and Inclusion Unit via email@example.com for advice on other adjustments.

 Other assessment methods

-As outlined in the Contextual admissions schemes section of this page, the School of Dentistry will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.
+As outlined in the Contextual admissions schemes section of this page, the School of Healthcare will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.

 Decisions and communications with applicants